uhs-robert/oasis.nvim/README.md

 <br>
 <!-- user-themes:start -->

-Hmm... with so many options to choose from why settle for one.
+With so many options to choose from why settle for just one?
 Use the right theme for the right occasion to differentiate between your environments.
 Here are some examples:

-- A custom theme for when **root** or **sudoedit**
+- A custom theme for when **root** and/or **sudoedit**
 - A custom theme for when **remote**
-- A custom theme for when **BOTH**
+- A custom theme for **ANY COMBINATION**

 Use this example config to have a custom theme for each situation above: